 Leading the Way in Burn Care

 ReSurge has a long history of helping burn victims have a second chance at life.
 By releasing burn contractures, ReSurge surgeons restore movement and functionality to the afflicted areas.
-Today, more than 55 percent of ReSurge's surgical work is related to burns.
+Today, approximately 45 percent of ReSurge's surgical work is related to burns.
 More than 2,700 surgeries were performed last year to restore functionality to burn victims, renewing their hope and increasing their productivity.

 ReSurge also educates and empowers burn professionals in developing countries by providing training and workshops, and by sending teams of medical volunteers to help them with the backlog of burn cases.